San Diego FC: Mansour–Sycuan bid

 The Sycuan Band of the Kumeyaay Nation, a federally recognized Native American tribe and operators of local entertainment venues, began looking for opportunities to invest in sports ownership in December 2020.
 The tribe partnered with developer Brad Termini to bid for an MLS expansion team the following year and searched for a major financial partner with help from the league.
 The Sycuan Tribe contacted the Mansour Group, led by businessman Mohamed Mansour, who joined the bid in late 2022.
 In October 2022, The San Diego Union-Tribune reported that the proposed team would require an agreement with SDSU to use Snapdragon Stadium.
 San Diego competed with proposals from Las Vegas, who had previously been described as the "favorite" to become the 30th MLS team; the primary Las Vegas bid, led by Wes Edens and Nassef Sawiris, who co-owned Aston Villa F.C. in the Premier League, included a conceptual indoor stadium.

 On May 18, 2023, at a Snapdragon Stadium event, MLS announced that the expansion team had been awarded to San Diego and would be owned by Mansour and the Sycuan Tribe.
 The ownership group paid a $500 million expansion fee according to media reports.
 Within a day, a total of 5,000 season ticket deposits had been sold.
 The team's name, San Diego Football Club, and colors were unveiled at an event on October 20.
 San Diego FC began to play in 2025, giving the state of California four clubs in MLS.
 The team's first player, former Loyal SC goalkeeper Duran Ferree, was signed in December 2023 and loaned to Orange County SC for the 2024 season.

-San Diego FC announced a five-year partnership with Club Tijuana in May 2024 that will include an annual friendly match between the two teams, hosted in San Diego.
+San Diego FC announced a five-year partnership with Club Tijuana in May 2024 that will include an annual friendly match between the two teams called the Baja Cup, hosted in San Diego.
 It is the first partnership of its kind between individual MLS and Liga MX clubs.
 The team signed their first Designated Player, Mexico international and forward Hirving "Chucky" Lozano from PSV Eindhoven, to a four-year contract in June.
 Lozano remained with PSV until the first San Diego FC training camp in January 2025.
 San Diego FC selected five players during the 2024 MLS expansion draft, which took place at the Mission Valley shopping mall on December 11.
 Three of the players were retained by the club, while two selections were traded to other MLS teams.